Name: Red Fort

 Sound and Light Show: 6pm

-Red Fort is also known as Lal Qila is one of the spectacular fort built by Shah Jahan on the Banks of River Yamuna at Delhi India.
-It took nearly 8 years and 10 months to build this huge massive fort which is world famous even to this day.
+Red Fort is also known as Lal Qila is one of the spectacular forts built by Shah Jahan on the Banks of River Yamuna at Delhi, India.
+It took nearly 8 years and 10 months to build this huge, massive fort which is world famous even to this day.

 Red fort at Delhi was built by Shah Jahan as the palace for his fortified capital Shahjahanbad in the year 1648.
 When Shahjahan decided to move his capital from Agra to Delhi, he constructed the Red fort.